 Children - Please don’t bring kids or pregnant people with you to your appointment.

 Valuables - Please leave your valuables at home.
-You can keep your things with you during the exam, but we suggest you leave your valuables at home so you don’t have to worry about them.
+You can keep your things with you during the exam.

 CT Screening Form